 Ready to get started?
-Keep on reading to learn to crochet, know all their easy about crochet basics and be ready to start your first crochet project with confidence with these step by step crochet for beginner instructions.
+Keep on reading to learn to crochet basics, so you’ll be ready to start your first crochet project with confidence with these step-by-step crochet instructions for beginners.

 I’ve written this crochet guide in an easy-to-understand way that will help all beginners learn the basic crochet knowledge that’s needed to start your first crochet project!
 Our easy crochet step by step guide is the way to go!

-This guide is an easy way and the best way to learn all you need to know about crocheting by studying about:
+This crocheting for beginners guide is an easy way and the best way to learn all you need to know about crochet by studying about:

 - Crochet Hooks